 |MICB 425||Microbial Ecological Genomics||3||2|

-3One of these four courses must be taken as part of the core course requirement.
+2Three of these courses must be taken as part of the core course requirement.

 To learn more about Environmental Systems Engineering at UBC, please contact Dr. Pierre Bérubé.